eatlas/AU_NESP-MaC-3-17_AIMS_EOT20-tidal-stats/README.md

 ## Introduction

-Tides play a crucial role in shaping coastal and marine environments, influencing processes such as sediment transport, water clarity, and the distribution of ecosystems.
+Tides play a crucial role in shaping coastal and marine environments, influencing processes such as sediment transport, water clarity, the distribution of ecosystems and the structure of coral reefs.
 In particular, the tidal range—the difference between high and low tides—has significant implications for the physical and biological dynamics of intertidal regions.
-For coral reefs, tidal fluctuations determine the exposure and submersion of reef structures, influencing reef zonation, biodiversity, and habitat accessibility.
-Accurate and detailed tidal information is therefore essential for understanding, monitoring, and managing these critical ecosystems.
+For coral reefs, tidal fluctuations determine the exposure and submersion of reef structures, influencing reef zonation, biodiversity, and habitat structure.
+Accurate and detailed tidal information is therefore essential for understanding these critical ecosystems.

-Despite the importance of tidal dynamics, datasets that map key tidal statistics, such as Lowest Astronomical Tide (LAT), Highest Astronomical Tide (HAT), Mean Low Spring Water (MLSW), Mean High Spring Water (MHSW), and tidal range, remain limited in spatial resolution and regional specificity.
-This gap is particularly evident for Australian waters, which host diverse and globally significant coral reef systems, such as the Great Barrier Reef, and extensive intertidal regions.
-High-quality tidal data are essential for mapping and monitoring these environments, particularly in applications such as delineating LAT boundaries for navigation and habitat mapping, and assessing the impacts of tidal range on nearshore turbidity and satellite imagery interpretation.
+Despite the importance of tidal dynamics there are few public datasets that make tidal statistic, such as Lowest Astronomical Tide (LAT), Highest Astronomical Tide (HAT), Mean Low Spring Water (MLSW), Mean High Spring Water (MHSW), and tidal range readily available at a national scale.
+[Digital Earth Australia's Intertidal mapping](https://www.ga.gov.au/scientific-topics/dea/dea-data-and-products/dea-intertidal) combined tidal modelling as an integral part of interpretting marine satellite imagery (Bishop-Taylor, et al., 2019).
+They used tidal modelling to know the height of the water in each satellite image, then used this information, combined with calculating the Normalised Differene Water Index to determine what areas were wet and dry in each image.
+This allowed them to slowly build up an accurate 3D model of the intertidal region.
+As part of this analysis they showed that sun synchronous satellites, such as the Sentinel 2 satellite used for the coastal imaging, only observes a limited portion of the full tidal range.
+As part of this analysis they developed a intertidal tidal statistics such as LAT and HAT, also based on the EOT20 dataset using in this dataset.
+This dataset is however difficult to work with in traditional GIS applications as it is broken into hundreds of tile images each representing 100 km2.
+This tiling is necessary because the data has been interpolated down to 10 m resolution from the original 1/8 degree grid from the EOT20 modelling.
+The other limitation of this existing dataset is that is only covers the intertidal areas of Australia.

-To address this need, we developed a high-resolution dataset derived from the EOT20 global tidal model, tailored specifically to Australian waters.
-This dataset provides spatially explicit information on LAT, HAT, MLSW, MHSW, and tidal range, offering a detailed understanding of tidal dynamics across the region.
+This dataset seeks to create national scale tidal statistics at sufficient resolution that fully represents the detail in the original tidal model.
+In this dataset we calculate the tidal statistics at 4x the resolution of the EOT20 model resulting in a grid resolution of 1/32 degree.

 The primary driver for the development of this dataset was to assist in the mapping of coral reefs and intertidal zones, particularly in areas where tidal range plays a significant role in modulating visibility and habitat exposure.
 For instance, understanding the relationship between tidal range and satellite-derived waterline positions can guide the use of all-tide or low-tide composite imagery for detecting LAT.
 This distinction is critical in regions with high tidal ranges, where the disparity between Mean Sea Level (MSL) and LAT can introduce significant errors in mapping efforts.